 Keighley Target Sports is a member of NEFTA.
 (North East Field Target Association) and twice a year we hold one of their competition rounds in each of the leagues where the best shooters in the country/ world come to compete.

 Field Target shooting is metal shaped targets ranging from 15mm kill to 40mm set at random distances between 10 to 55 yds.
 The recommended calibre of air rifle is .177 rather the .22 due to the projector of the pellet.
 The scope that is recommended is one that has a ranging wheel and clear glass at x50 magnification.

 The principle of Field target is that you have 15 lanes with 2 targets in each.
-And sit on a bean bag at each lane unless stated as a kneeling or standing position.
+You may be sitting on a bean bag or firing in the kneeling or standing position.
 Using your scope you range find the 1st target and take the shot.
-X for hitting the target down n 0 for a miss.
+X for hitting the target down n0 for a miss.
 Do the same for 2nd target in lane and then let your buddy partner for day do same and move through the course till all 30 targets have been shot.

 Hunter Field Target is again mainly using .177 but there is .22 used in this discipline.

 Targets are out to 45yds and the maximum mag of the scope is 12x.

 The biggest difference between the two is that you cannot range find in Hft.
 You set your scope to 30yd to 35yd zero and use the mildots , nato ret etc in the scope help you with hitting the target.